Intervention/docs/image/v4/getting-started/formats.md

 ## Image Formats

 The supported image formats depend on the used driver.
-While with Imagick and libvips it is possible to read all formats that the library itself supports and write the formats listed below with GD only the formats listed below are readable and writable.
+With Imagick and libvips it is possible to read all formats that the library itself supports.
+When writing, only the formats listed below are supported.
+With GD, only the formats listed below are readable and writable.

 Read more about [encoding different image formats](/v4/basics/image-output) in the output section.